 - 1861 Founded as Hesperian College in Woodland, CA. - 1921 Became California Christian College in Los Angeles. - 1925 Panther is designated as the official sports mascot. - 1934 Re-named Chapman College in honor of benefactor Charles C. Chapman. - 1954 Moved to present campus in the city of Orange, 35 miles south of L.A. - 1958 Chapman College opens its first adult program at El Toro Marine Air Station. - 1959 First on-campus residence halls open. - 1968 Annual giving tops \$1 million for the first time. - 1977 School of Business and Management opens. - 1978 Hutton Sports Center opens. - 1991 Chapman College becomes Chapman University. - 1992 Argyros Forum opens. - 1994 Intercollegiate football returns to Chapman after a 62-year absence. - 1995 School of Law opens (and receives full accreditation by ABA in 2002).
 School of Film and Television opens. - 2002 Millennium Campaign raises more than \$215 million. - Lawrence and Kristina Dodge donate \$20 million to establish Dodge College of Film and Media Arts; Marion Knott donates \$5 million to build Knott Studios.
 Chapman celebrates 50 years in Orange County.
-The Leatherby Libraries, Fish Interfaith Center/Wallace All-Faiths Chapel, Oliphant Hall, and a new residence hall open on campus. - Sala and Aron Samueli Holocaust Library dedicated with a campus visit by Holocaust survivor/Nobel laureate Eli Wiesel.
-Work begins on \$21 million Erin J. Lastinger Athletics Complex. - Chapman establishes its first Ph.D. program, in education.
-Holly and David Wilson Field and the Lastinger Parking Structure open. \$10 million gift from Roger C. Hobbs establishes the Hobbs Institute for Real Estate, Law and Environmental Studies

-American Celebration, Chapman's annual fund-raising gala, exceeds the \$2 million mark.

-Marion Knott Studios opens for classes.
+The Leatherby Libraries, Fish Interfaith Center/Wallace All-Faiths Chapel, Oliphant Hall, and a new residence hall open on campus. - Sala and Aron Samueli Holocaust Library dedicated with a campus visit by Holocaust survivor/Nobel laureate Eli Wiesel. - Chapman establishes its first Ph.D. program, in education.
+Holly and David Wilson Field and the Lastinger Parking Structure open.
+American Celebration, Chapman's annual fund-raising gala, exceeds the \$2 million mark. - Marion Knott Studios, home of the Dodge College of Film and Media Arts, opens for classes.

-2007 Chapman's well-respected departments of dance, theatre and art unite with the Conservatory of Music to form the new College of Performing Arts.

-Chapman announces the hiring of Nobel laureate Vernon L. Smith, Ph.D., the father of experimental economics, and the establishment of the new Economic Science Institute.

-\$3.3 million Fahmy Attallah, Ph.D.
-Piazza is completed, giving the Chapman campus a dramatic new central meeting place.

-2008 Chapman leaps into the elite Top Ten in its category in U.S. News & World Report's "America's Best Colleges."

-The university's new \$24 million Erin J. Lastinger Athletics Complex, featuring 2,000-seat Ernie Chapman Stadium, the Zee Allred Aquatics Center and Olympic Pool, and the James and Nancy Baldwin Family Pavilion, opens on Homecoming Day.

-The new Schmid College of Science is founded, named after philanthropists Don and Dick Schmid.

-Chapman hires a team of distinguished physicists and computational scientists, including Wolf Prize-winning physicist Yakir Aharonov, to found its first Department of Physics, Computational Science and Engineering.
-Chapman University College, Chapman's network of 25 campuses serving adult learners, formally separates from Chapman University and becomes its own corporation, though still under the administration of President Doti.

-2009 Chapman's George L. Argyros Global Citizens Plaza, featuring the Julianne Argyros Fountain and a circle of international flags, opens in the northwest corner of the campus.

-Colin Powell is the keynote speaker at the 2009 Global Citizen Gala, and receives Chapman's Global Citizen Medal.

-Vernon L. Smith donates his Nobel Prize medal to Chapman, where it is housed in a special alcove in the Leatherby Libraries.

-Chapman University College, which separated from Chapman University in 2008, is re-named Brandman University thanks to a \$10 million gift from the Brandman Foundation.

-Chapman receives a \$25 million anonymous challenge donation for a planned 1,300-seat performing arts center.

-2010 Chapman School of Law achieves second tier in U.S. News rankings.

-New residence hall and conference center is named for Harriet and Mohindar S. "Sandy" Sandhu.

-Department of Theatre receives national accreditation.

-Chapman chosen as one of Orange County's Top Ten "Most Trusted Brands" by OC Metro.

-Acclaimed speakers on campus include author/human rights advocate Elie Wiesel, former U.S. Secretary of State George Shultz, social media thought leader Chris Brogan, comedy legend Jerry Lewis, and animation director Brad Bird.
+- 2007 The College of Performing Arts is established, encompassing the Conservatory of Music and the departments of dance, theatre, and art.
+Chapman announces the hiring of Nobel laureate Vernon L. Smith, Ph.D., the father of experimental economics, and the establishment of the new Economic Science Institute. - The Fahmy Attallah, Ph.D., Piazza is completed. - 2008 Chapman leaps into the elite Top Ten in its category in U.S. News & World Report's "America's Best Colleges." - The university's new \$24 million Erin J. Lastinger Athletics Complex opens on Homecoming Day. - Schmid College of Science is founded, named after philanthropists Don and Dick Schmid. - Chapman hires a team of distinguished physicists and computational scientists, including Wolf Prize-winning physicist Yakir Aharonov, to found its first Department of Physics, Computational Science and Engineering. - 2009 Chapman's George L. Argyros Global Citizens Plaza, featuring the Julianne Argyros Fountain and a circle of international flags, opens. - Colin Powell is the keynote speaker at the 2009 Global Citizen Gala, and receives Chapman's Global Citizen Medal. - Vernon L. Smith donates his Nobel Prize medal to Chapman, where it is housed in a special alcove in the Leatherby Libraries. - Chapman University College, multi-campus university for adult learners, is re-named Brandman University thanks to a \$10 million gift from the Brandman Foundation. - Chapman receives a \$25 million anonymous challenge donation for a planned 1,300-seat performing arts center. - New residence hall and conference center is named for Harriet and Mohindar S. "Sandy" Sandhu. - Yakir Aharonov, Ph.D., Chapman physicist and co-discoverer of the Aharonov-Bohm Effect, a cornerstone of modern physics, receives the nation's highest science award, the National Medal of Science, at the White House. - 2011 Chapman University celebrates its 150th Anniversary with a year of festive programs and events.